Your expert guide to exploring the Guadix caves

 Have you heard of Cascamorros?

-This local festival takes place every September between Guadix (9th Sept) and neighbouring Baza (6th Sept).
-It hails from the 15th century.
+This shared local festival from the 15th century takes place every September between Guadix (9th Sept) and neighbouring Baza (6th Sept).
 The story goes that a worker from Guadix called Juan Pedernal discovered a 12th century sculpture of the Virgin when demolishing the wall of a mosque in Baza.
 The image apparently said, “Baza – Guadix, have mercy on me!”.
 The worker thought that his home town owned the sculpture and of course, Baza thought it belonged to them since it was found in their town.
 An agreement was reached that if anyone from Guadix could get to the church in Baza remaining completely clean he could recover the sculpture for Guadix.

 And of course, if you can’t get to Guadix, you could try the Mirador del las Cuevas in Granada where you’ll find a gorgeous little museum that does a good job explaining the cave dweller life and history as well as offering an incredible view point over to the Alhambra.